Caipengzhou/BRAU-Netplusplus/README.md

 hierarchically constructed, so as to learn global semantic information while reducing computational complexity.
 Furthermore, this network restructures skip connection by incorporating channel-spatial attention which adopts convolution operations, aiming to minimize local spatial information loss and amplify global dimension-interaction of multi-scale features.
 Extensive experiments on three public benchmark datasets demonstrate that our proposed approach surpasses other state-of-the-art methods including its baseline: BRAU-Net under almost all evaluation metrics.
 We achieve the average Dice-Similarity Coefficient(DSC) of 82.47, 90.10, and 92.94 on Synapse multi-organ segmentation, ISIC-2018 Challenge, and CVC-ClinicDB, as well as the mIoU of 84.01 and 88.17 on ISIC-2018 Challengeand CVC-ClinicDB, respectively.
-The codes for the work "BRAU-Net++: U-Shaped Hybrid CNN-Transformer Network for Medical Image Segmentation".
-I hope this will help you to reproduce the results.

 ## 1. Synapse data and Model weights
-- Get Synapse data, model weights of our BRAU-Net++ on the Synapse dataset and biformer_base_best.pth. (https://drive.google.com/file/d/115-vkjCapans_Mx3EXLxZsxr_WSbpXxm/view?usp=sharing)).
+- Get Synapse data, model weights of our BRAU-Net++ on the Synapse dataset and biformer_base_best.pth. (https://drive.google.com/file/d/115-vkjCapans_Mx3EXLxZsxr_WSbpXxm/view?usp=sharing).
+I hope this will help you to reproduce the results.
 ## 2. Environment
 - Please prepare an environment with python=3.10, and then use the command "pip install -r requirements.txt" for the dependencies.
 ## 3. Synapse Train/Test